moliver28/research-handbook/content/job-families/finance/it-systems-engineer.md

 - Advanced knowledge in one of the following scripting languages - Python or Ruby
 - Advanced knowledge of container and microservice technologies
 - Ability to use GitLab

+### Principal IT Systems Engineer

+#### Principal IT Systems Engineer Job Grade

+The Staff IT Systems Engineer is a [grade 9](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

+#### Principal IT Systems Engineer Responsibilities

+The Principal IT Systems Engineer has all the same responsibilities as the Staff position plus the following:

+- Focuses on providing strategic leadership and expertise in designing, implementing, and managing complex IT systems and infrastructure
+- Plays a central role providing technical guidance to IT teams, designing the overall IT architecture for the organization and creating high-level system designs that align with the company's goals, scalability, and performance requirements
+- Drives formal networks with key decision makers and serves as external spokesperson for the organization
+- Works on significant and unique issues where coming to a resolution requires complex analysis
+- Requires conceptual thinking to understand advanced issues and implications
+- Exercises independent judgment in methods, techniques and evaluation criteria for obtaining results
+- Proposed solutions may impact results of a team member's division
+- Analyzes situations and makes decisions impacting multiple teams.
+These decisions may involve more team members and resources and generally at a higher level of risk and complexity than the manager level
+- Acts independently to determine methods and procedures on new assignments
+- A strategic leader within the organization
+- Collaborates and makes proposals across several teams, and helps team members make informed decisions in alignment with strategic plans

+#### Principal IT Systems Engineer Requirements

+The Principal IT Systems Engineer has all the same responsibilities as the Staff position plus the following:

+- 8-12 years of experience in a system administration role ideally with enterprise SaaS software model

+### Distinguished IT Systems Engineer

+#### Distinguished IT Systems Engineer Job Grade

+The Distinguished IT Systems Engineer is a [grade 10](https://about.gitlab.com/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades) and reports to the [IT Manager, IT Engineering](https://handbook.gitlab.com/job-families/finance/manager-it/#manager-it-engineering).

+#### Distinguished IT Systems Engineer Responsibilities

+The Distinguished IT Systems Engineer has all the same responsibilities as the Principal position plus the following:

+- Focuses on helping the organization align its IT infrastructure and systems with its long-term goals and objectives
+- Plays a critical role in shaping the organization's IT strategy
+- Creates a measurable impact on the work of teams across the company
+- Takes a central role in decision making for technical, business, and organizational issues
+- Problems to be solved have a high degree of complexity and may impact future business results
+- Works on issues that impact program success or addresses future concepts and products
+- Implementation of solutions requires a longer term view which impacts strategic goals and objectives
+- Proposed solutions may impact results of multiple sub-departments
+- Provides a point of escalation for teams facing extremely complex technical challenges
+- Acts as an advisor to Senior Leadership
+- Influences Senior Leadership to adopt a different point of view when appropriate, and makes decisions that have an impact on business direction

+#### Distinguished IT Systems Engineer Requirements

+The Distinguished IT Systems Engineer has all the same responsibilities as the Principal position plus the following:

+- 12+ years of experience in a system administration role ideally with enterprise SaaS software mode

 ## Performance Indicators